Skip to main content

 • Worker Node Flexibility: The option to choose between spot and on-demand worker nodes.

-• Notification and Approval Workflow: A notification and approval process for cluster creation.
+• Notification System: A comprehensive notification system for cluster lifecycle events.

 Beyond these features, the Astro Platform also offers: